YueLiPicasso/intro_ocaml/yue_eucpp/README.md

 # Reifiers Written in the Monad Pattern

 Adapted without conceptual change from [Moiseenko](https://gist.github.com/eupp/a78e9fc086834106e98d50e1e7bdea24).
+There is a problem of looping for certain recursive reifiers, even if `Reifier.compose` is used.
+This problem is described in `test/README.md`, Section _The Problem of Non-terminating Reifiers for Certain Recursive Types_.

 ## Tips